top of page

 Why threat intelligence is now a requirement:

-In today's rapidly evolving threat landscape, businesses are facing a growing number of cyber threats and attacks.
-Without adequate threat intelligence, organisations are at risk of taking a reactionary approach to managing risks.
-This increases their risk of falling victim to attacks and may lead to significant financial and reputational damage.
+You can see why their is a growing need for businesses to keep their fingers on the pulse to help them prioritise the right fixes at the right time.
+Without adequate threat intelligence, organisations are at risk of taking a far too reactionary approach to managing risks, increasing their risk of falling victim to attacks that may lead to significant financial and reputation damage.

-By leveraging threat intelligence, businesses can take a more proactive approach.
-Incorporating threat intelligence into your security team allows organisations to gain valuable insights into emerging threats, vulnerabilities, and attack techniques, and take the necessary steps to protect their systems and data before they are attacked.
+By incorporating threat intelligence into your operations it will enable organisations to gain valuable insights into emerging threats, vulnerabilities, and attack techniques, and take the necessary steps to protect their systems and data before they are attacked.

 How Cytidel can help: